btcven/locha/documentation/en/examples/get_started.md

 $ ./radio-firmware/dist/tools/vaina/autoconfigure.sh
 ```

-It will ask again for root rights to configure the interface, and now if we type `ip address` on our console we should see a network interface named `sl0` (or `tun0` on MacOS X) with the address we just generated.
+It will ask again for root rights to configure the interface, and now if we type `ip address` on our console we should see a network interface named `sl0` (`tun0` on MacOS) with the address we just generated.

+# Enjoy it

-With this other peers can send us any data without any more configuration to our IPv6 address.
+With this, other peers can send us any data without any more configuration to our IPv6 address.

+You can use **Locha Mesh** for any service that can run on IPV6 such as HTTP / HTTPS, SSH, FTP, RAW Sockets, etc, even Bitcoin or Monero daemons.
+Help us to build the people's mesh and test your prefered applications over **Locha Mesh**